PoeBlu/lono/docs/_docs/stack-sets/lono-sets.md

     us-east-1
     us-east-2

-Then add the stack sets:
+Use `lono sets instances sync` command to add the stack instances to the accounts and regions.

     lono sets instances sync my-set --blueprint demo

-The `lono sets instances sync` calculates that stack instances needed to be added accordingly.
-If you remove regions from the configs and rerun it, it will remove the appropriate stack instances.
+If you remove regions from the configs and rerun it, the sync command will calculate and remove the stack instances appropriately.

-Later if you need to update the stack set main template itself.
-You can update your blueprint and use `lono sets deploy` to deploy to all the current stack instances.
+If you need to update the stack set main template itself.
+Uour blueprint and use `lono sets deploy`.
+This deploys you changes to all the stack instances.
 Example:

     lono sets deploy my-set --blueprint demo

 Note: the `lono sets deploy` will not *sync* stack instances.
-It only deploys to the current stack instances.
+It only deploys to the current associated stack instances.
 To sync stack instances, you must explicitly use the `lono sets instances sync` command.

 ## Deleting Stack Sets